What is the legal value of native electronic documents (that do not require signature by the parties)?

 The majority of legislation generally recognizes the validity and probative value of documents that are natively electronic (i.e., created as electronic originals), subject to compliance requirements.

-In the event an inspector requests access to a labor document during an inspection, the document should be provided in hardcopy format.
+During an inspection, an inspector might request access to a labor document in hardcopy format.